telosnetwork/erc20-template/README.md

 - Enter the directory and install hardhat by running `npm install hardhat`

 ## TEST (OPTIONAL)
-- Use `npx hardhat test` to launch the tests
+- Use `npx hardhat test` to build and launch the tests

 ## DEPLOY
 - Build & deploy using `npx hardhat run --network testnet scripts/deploy.js`